 We briefly looked into the concept of Margin in the previous chapter.
-The concept of Margin and M2M is something that you need to know in parallel to fully appreciate the dynamics of futures trading.
-However since it is difficult to explain both the concepts at the same time, I would like to pause a bit on margins and proceed to M2M.
+The concept of Margin and M2M is something that you need to know in parallel to appreciate futures trading dynamics fully.
+However, since it is difficult to explain both the concepts simultaneously, I would like to pause a bit on margins and proceed to M2M.
 We will understand M2M completely and come back again to margins.
 We will then relook at margins keeping M2M in perspective.
 But before we move to M2M, I would like you to keep the following points in the back of your mind –

 - Initial Margin = SPAN Margin + Exposure Margin

-- Initial Margin will be blocked in your trading account for how many ever days you choose to hold the futures trade
+- Initial Margin will be blocked in your trading account for how many days you choose to hold the futures trade.

-- The value of initial margin varies daily as it depends on the futures price
+- The value of the initial margin varies daily as it depends on the futures price.

 - Remember, Initial Margin = % of Contract Value